-"If it's higher, then that is the most powerful predictor of the probability of him developing metastatic or lethal prostate cancer later in life.
+"If it's higher, then that is lines for men at average risk the most powerful predictor of the probability of him developing metastatic or lethal prostate cancer later in life.
 If it's higher than 1 he should have more intensive screening going forward."

-This recommendation is more aggressive than Australia's 2016 guide-
+This recommendation is aggressive 2016 guide-Australia's